Profiles of the members of the Executive Committee are presented below.

 David Page joined Police Scotland in 2016.
 He is responsible for Corporate Services, Strategy and Change.
 He began his career in the British Army serving in Military Intelligence for ten years before leaving to join the Financial Services sector in Scotland.
 He has held senior Director, Chief Executive and Chief Operating Officer roles across a number of businesses including The Royal Bank of Scotland and Standard Life.

-ACC Malcolm Graham, Strategy and Innovation, Police Scotland
+DCC Malcolm Graham, Strategy and Innovation, Police Scotland

-In August 2016, he was appointed ACC Strategic Change with responsibility for Policing 2026, developing a long term strategy for policing in Scotland.
+DCC Malcolm Graham was promoted to his current senior position in April 2019.
+Prior to that, in August 2016, he was appointed ACC Strategic Change with responsibility for Policing 2026, developing a long term strategy for policing in Scotland.
 This led the unprecedented nationwide public consultation on the draft Policing 2026 Strategy for delivering sustained excellence in service and protection for the people of Scotland.

 Hugh Grover, Scottish Police Authority